danielpaddington/teams/README.md

 ## Installation

-1. Ensure you have [Tampermonkey](https://www.tampermonkey.net/) installed in your browser.
+1. Make sure you have [Tampermonkey](https://www.tampermonkey.net/) installed in your browser.
-2. Create a new script in Tampermonkey.
+2. Click [here](https://github.com/m4gni/teams/raw/main/teams.user.js) to open the script.
-3. Copy and paste the provided script into the script editor.
+3. Tampermonkey will automatically recognise the script and prompt you to install it.
-4. Save the script.
+4. Confirm the installation.

 ## Features